 Community property and debts are defined on the property division page.
 If unknown or unsure, the filing party should state the following, “The nature and extent of community property assets and debts are unknown to Petitioner at this time; Petitioner asks leave of court to amend this when same is ascertained.”

 Step 2: Summons

 Issued by the clerk, a summons orders the opposing party to file a response within 30 days of service of the initial paperwork.
 When the summons is issued by the court, automatic restraining orders are placed upon each party.

 Unless there is a court order or written consent from the other party, a restraining order prevents the following:

-- Removing children under 18 from the state
+- Removing minors (children under the age of 18) from the state.

-- Creating a non-probate transfer or modifying a non-probate transfer in a manner that affects the disposition of property subject to the transfer, without the written consent of the other party or an order of the court.
-Before revocation of a non-probate transfer can take effect or a right of survivorship to property can be eliminated, notice of the change must be filed and served on the party
+- Creating or modifying a non-probate transfer to a degree which affects the disposition of property subject to the transfer, without a court order or written consent from the other party involved.
+Before revocation of a non-probate transfer can take effect or a right of survivorship to property can be eliminated, notice of the change must be filed and served on the party.

 The summons also requires each party to notify each other within five business days before incurring any “extraordinary expenditures” made after these restraining orders are effective.